lorenzomezzini/Group_project/content/eda/_index.md

 ---
-draft: Explanatory Data Analysis
+draft: false
-title: Introduction
+title: Explanatory Data Analysis
-weight: 5
+weight: 15
 ---

 In this section we are going to do an explanatory data analysis by using the cleaned data described